It's Time to Cut SD's Food Tax

 It's time to cut South Dakota’s grocery tax.
 We have known for years that this tax hurts South Dakotans.
 In families with limited budgets for food, the grocery tax is taking food off tables.

-Now the people will need to vote in Nov.2024 to cut the food tax.
+Now the people can vote in Nov.2024 to cut the food tax.

 -- Revenue has grown sufficiently, especially from taxing online sales, so that we can end this unfair tax without affecting current state programs.

--- The state's 4.5% food tax could go to zero, with cities still taxing groceries.
-(2% in most towns)
+-- The state's food tax could go to zero, with cities still taxing groceries.
+(2% in most towns) This is allowed in the Streamline Sales Tax Agreement, which is important to the state's ability to tax online sales.

 -- Every % off food helps.
 A recent study shows that even one percent off groceries reduces food insecurity.